-TABLE 17- SCOPING ASSESSMENT FINDINGS AND PROPOSED MITIGATION MEASURES
+TABLE 8- SCOPING ASSESSMENT FINDINGS AND PROPOSED MITIGATION MEASURES

-DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIP TION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Site operations such as maintenance activities, loss of containment, accidental fuel / hydraulic fluid leaks and spills, or similar sources.
+DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATIO N Site operations such as maintenance activities, loss of containment, accidental fuel / hydraulic fluid leaks and spills, or similar sources.
 Groundwater quality Hydrocarbon leaks and spills could enter the aquifer causing contamination.
-Adverse Direct Partly Reversible Moderate Short term Regional Possible Medium Minor Minor (4) Good housekeeping Provide ongoing training through toolbox talks and induction All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil Spill kits and absorption material available during fuel delivery, storage or use Accidental spills and leaks (including absorption material) to be cleaned as soon as possible Major spills to be reported, also to the authorities Maintenance and service schedules on equipment is in place Ensure integrity of containment of hydrocarbons with regular documented inspections (non-porous surface, bunded, within a fenced-in area) Low (2)
+Adverse Direct Partly Reversible Moderate Short term Regional Possible Medium Minor Minor (4) Good housekeeping Provide ongoing training through toolbox talks and induction All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil Spill kits and absorption material available during fuel delivery, storage or use Accidental spills and leaks (including absorption material) to be cleaned as soon as possible Major spills (more than 200 litres) to be reported, also to the authorities Maintenance and service schedules on equipment is in place Ensure integrity of Low (2)